SusimRoy/Personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am an incoming Master of Science student in the Department of Computer Science at the University of Buffalo.
+I am a Master of Science student in the Department of Computer Science at the University of Buffalo.
 Previously, I was an Undergraduate at [IIT Jodhpur](iitj.ac.in) in the Department of Computer Science.
 My current research focuses on video analytics and related fields like Object Recognition.
 Previously, I have worked on adversarial learning and leveraging foundation models for biometric applications at the [Image Analysis and Biometrics Lab](https://iab-rubric.org/people/undergrads) advised by [Dr. Mayank Vatsa](http://home.iitj.ac.in/~mvatsa/) and [Dr. Richa Singh](http://home.iitj.ac.in/~richa/).
 {style="text-align: justify;"}